The Ghosts of Fayetteville, AR

 Inn at Carnall Hall

-One place I read about is the Inn at Carnal Hall.
-It was built as part of the University of Arkansas campus serving as a women's dorm beginning in 1905.
-It later became a fraternity house, then was the location of university offices and classrooms, and ultimately opened as the Inn at Carnall Hall in 2003.
+Beginning as a women’s dorm in 1905, it later became a fraternity house, then was the location of university offices and classrooms, It ultimately opened as the Inn at Carnall Hall in 2003.
 The story behind the alleged haunting is that a professor by the name of Ella Carnall died of typhoid and she is believed to be the apparition that is seen in the hallways.

 Confederate Cemetery